Admission Requirements and Procedures

 Wichita Falls, TX 76308

-Unless special arrangements have been made with the department chair, no student will be allowed to enroll in any graduate psychology course unless he or she has applied for admission and has been accepted into the program.
+Unless special arrangements have been made with the Department Chair, no student will be allowed to enroll in any graduate psychology course unless he or she has applied for admission and has been accepted into the program.
 Under no circumstances may students continue in graduate psychology classes beyond the first semester of enrollment without applying to and being accepted into the program.

-Admission standards are somewhat flexible, but the following guidelines are used by members of the Psychology Graduate Admissions Committee in making admission decisions:
+Applications will be evaluated individually, but the following guidelines are used by members of the Psychology Graduate Admissions Committee in making admission decisions: